pySam1459/R6Analyser/README.md

   - `opposition`: Will return the initial parameter `opp_value` (defaulting to `'OPPOSITION'`) for non-fixed IGNs.
 This mode is useful when you are only interested in statistics for one team and want to group all opposing team members under a single identifier.

 - `SCREENSHOT_RESIZE_FACTOR`: A number specifying the factor by which the screenshot is resized before processing.
 This can help in optimizing the OCR performance by adjusting the image size.
 - `SCREENSHOT_PERIOD`: A number specifying the period in seconds between screenshots.
 This determines how frequently the program captures the game feed for analysis.
+- `SPECTATOR`: (true/false) specifying if the game perspective is in spectator mode, compared to in-person (default).

 ### Inferred Parameters
 These parameters are optional and will be inferred by the program if not explicitly specified: